My name is Lisa Maria Marquis, and I am an independent consultant, author, speaker, and workshop facilitator.

 Writing

-I write books, articles, and poetry.
+I write books and newsletters.

 I am the author of Everyday Information Architecture, a practical guide to IA for designers, developers, and other web workers who want to make more intentional sitemaps and information structures.